abumotlaq/abumotlaq/README.md

 I'm **Osama Abu Motlaq**, a Computer Science student and **Frontend Developer** focused on building modern web applications with **React and Next.js**.

-My primary focus is frontend development — from building reusable interfaces and managing application state to working with APIs, forms, responsive layouts, and modern React patterns.
+My work centers on building reusable interfaces, managing application state, integrating APIs, handling forms, and creating responsive and maintainable user experiences.

-For applications that require backend functionality, I work with **Supabase** to handle data, authentication, storage, and backend services without shifting my focus away from frontend engineering.
+For application data, authentication, storage, and database needs, I use **Supabase** as a supporting backend service while keeping my primary focus on frontend engineering.

 ---